Louis Agassiz Prize for Excellence in Writing

 Essay formatting requirements Accordion Closed

-- authors retain all rights to their entries, but the NAU College of Engineering, Forestry and Natural Sciences shall have the non-exclusive right to print winning essays in its publications and on its websites
+- Authors retain all rights to their entries, but the NAU College of the Environment, Forestry and Natural Sciences shall have the non-exclusive right to print winning essays in its publications and on its websites

 Founders Accordion Closed